CebolaLab/RNA-seq/README.md

 $salmon quant  -t $GENOMEDIR/gencode.v35.transcripts.fa --libType A -a IGF0005790/p53-rep2-L002.gzAligned.toTranscriptome.out.bam -o "$sampleID".salmon_quant --fldMean $mean --fldSD 75 --seqBias --gcBias

+## Visualisation

+The `bam` file aligned to the *genome* should be converted to a `bigWig` format, which can be uploaded to genome browsers and viewed as a track.
+First, the bam file aligned to the reference genome may be assessed and corrected for GC bias, to acheive a more even coverage.

 ### Compute GC bias